-Maintaining proper discipline is important to run any training activity/programme successfully.
-NIM accords high value to discipline.
-Participants are required to be punctual, courteous, respect all institutional instructions, display sense of responsibility, remain competitive and collaborative throughout all the training activities.
+NIM accords highest priority to maintenance of strict discipline during the course as any training activity/programme cannot be successfully completed without discipline and cooperation.
+Accordingly, participants are required to be punctual, courteous, respect all institutional instructions, display sense of responsibility, remain competitive and collaborative throughout all the training activities.

 All Participants of Senior Management Course (SMC) are expected to adhere to the disciplinary requirements of the Institute.
 The administrative and academic instructions need to be followed by all Participants.
 Penalties for violation of academic and administrative instructions (including class decorum, cell phone use, dress code, laptop use, timelines, attendance, etc.) will be as under: